Reasons for Favoring the DOJ over Google

 Some comments reflected opinions that Google’s practices were a form of bullying other companies in the industry.
 They saw Google’s size as an oppressive force that makes it impossible for other companies to compete.

 One of Google’s main arguments was that consumers know how to change their default search engines but they don’t because they like Google’s product.
-Many of the participants thought that, the way consumers use their devices and browsers, changing their default search engine is not something they think about or know how to do.
+Many of the participants thought consumers might not know how to change their default search engine on their devices and browsers or even think to do it.

 Google Alters Search Results to Its Own Benefit